Elinor Mead Howells: Early life and family

-Elinor Gertrude Mead was born on May 1, 1837 in Chesterfield, New Hampshire to Mary Jane Noyes and Larkin Goldsmith Mead.
+Elinor Gertrude Mead was born on May 1, 1837, in Chesterfield, New Hampshire, to Mary Jane Noyes and Larkin Goldsmith Mead.
 Her family was part of the intellectual and social aristocracy of New England.
 Her brothers were sculptor Larkin Goldsmith Mead (born 1835) and architect William Rutherford Mead (born 1846).
 Future President Rutherford B. Hayes was her cousin and Oneida Community founder John Humphrey Noyes was her uncle.
 She graduated from Brattleboro High School in Brattleboro, Vermont.

 During the winter of 1860, Mead travelled to Columbus to stay with Laura Platt, a niece of Hayes'.
 She met author William Dean Howells there.
 She went to London with her brother with the intent of marrying William.
-After learning that a week's residence would be required, the pair travelled to Paris where they married on December 24, 1862.
+After learning that a week's residence would be required, the pair traveled to Paris where they married on December 24, 1862.

 Their children were Winifred (b.
 1863), architect John Mead Howells (b.
 1868), and Mildred (b.
 1872).
 William Howells held a consulship in Venice from 1861 to 1865 and the couple lived there.
-The Howells moved to Cambridge, Massachusetts in 1866 and lived in a house a few blocks north of Harvard University.
+The Howells moved to Cambridge, Massachusetts, in 1866 and lived in a house a few blocks north of Harvard University.